 How the Program Works

 Students, referred to as Community Site Leaders (CSLs) plan, organize, and facilitate art opportunities in non-profit organizations throughout Baltimore City including schools, neighborhood art centers, and rehabilitation/transitional housing facilities.
-Potential site partners for fall 2014 include 901 Arts, Banner Neighborhood Youth Club, Mt.
+Partner sites for spring 2015 include 901 Arts, Banner Neighborhood Youth Club, Mt.
 Royal Elementary/Middle, The Arc Baltimore, Refugee Youth Project, 29th Street Community Center, Artful high school art clubs, and Powell Recovery Center.

 CSL applications are due at the beginning of the fall and spring semesters.
-The spring 2015 application will be made available in January and is due on Sunday, February 1st by 11:59pm.
+The spring 2015 application is due Sunday, February 1st by 11:59pm.
 Click here to link to the online CSL application.

 In addition to on-site work, CSLs are required to attend CSL orientation, submit weekly assignments, attend Professional Development Workshops, maintain communication with CAS staff, attend midterm and final evaluations, and submit other written reflections as assigned.
 CSLs select their preferred hour tier and are required to work a minimum of 2-3 hours per week.
 CSLs earn a small stipend in exchange for their time.